Try Something New: Colorful, Affordable Origami Paper Jewelry Making for Summer

 This widely available paper is a very inexpensive option.
 It comes in different sizes and colors, and because it’s dyed in its entirety, the colors will not wear away with repeated handling or the application of a protective coating.
 The paper absorbs the protective coating which gives the paper more durability.
 However, this paper may break when used with smaller models that require repeated folding.

-Though the accessibility of magazines make them an appealing option, the paper is thin and may not hold up with repeated folding and the application of a protective coating.
+Though the accessibility of magazines make them an appealing option, the paper is thin and may not hold up with repeated folding and the application of a protective coating for origami paper jewelry.
 Crease marks are hard to produce.
 However, you can always change the paper’s properties by gluing two layers of paper together.
 A sheet of paper with different designs on each side will create a unique look for your origami model.
 Don’t be quick to give up on a paper.
-You can always do something to change its characteristics.
+You can always do something to change its characteristics and make it more suitable for origami paper jewelry.

 This type of paper is not hard to find.
 Art stores, different websites and even bookstores often carry it.
 It comes in many sizes, including 3″ (7.6cm) squares and 10″ (25.4cm) squares and has the advantage of already being a perfect square.